dailatham/project3/README.txt

 SUCCESS 1:1:100
 SUCCESS 1:1:100:4

+UPDATE good format

 It only test the bblookupserver.cpp